lakdogan/shift6foribmi/README.md

 #### V.I.
 Change Log

--   **Version 0.1.0** (2025-12-04): Initial release.
-Implements mandatory 6-space indentation for all RPG Free lines, excluding the initial compiler directive.
+-   See `CHANGELOG.md` for the full release history.

 #### V.II.
 Contributors